Federal Railroad Administration (FRA), Department of Transportation (DOT).

 Track 4 consists of projects not falling within Tracks 1-3 including workforce development activities, research, safety programs or institutes designed to improve rail safety that clearly demonstrate the expected positive impact on rail safety.
 Sufficient detail must be provided on what the project will accomplish, as well as the applicant's capability to achieve the proposed outcomes.
 Examples include initiatives for improving rail safety, training, payment of applicable law enforcement wages to undertake trespass Enforcement Activities, Outreach Campaigns for reducing suicides that involve railroad trespassing, and education.

 c.
 Project Component Operational Independence

 If an applicant requests funding for a project that is a component or set of components of a larger project, the project component(s) must be attainable with the award amount, together with other funds as necessary, obtain operational independence, and must comply with all eligibility requirements described in Section C.

-In addition, the component(s) must be capable of independent analysis and decision making, as determined by FRA, under NEPA (i.e., have independent utility, connect logical termini, if applicable, and not restrict the consideration of alternatives for other reasonably foreseeable rail projects.)
+In addition, the component(s) must be capable of being independently analyzed, as determined by FRA, under NEPA (i.e., have independent utility, connect logical termini, if applicable, and not restrict the consideration of alternatives for other reasonably foreseeable rail projects).

 d.
 Rural Project

 FRA will consider a project to be in a Rural Area if all or the majority of the project (determined by geographic location(s) where the majority of the project funds will be spent) is located in a Rural Area.
 However, in the event FRA elects to fund a component of the project, then FRA will reexamine whether the project is in a Rural Area.